Hooked Fisherman

 Cons

-AA batteries run down faster on high than AAA in competing models
+AA batteries drain faster on high than the AAA cells competing models use

 Best budget — seriously good value